deep-bkm/amplify/models/docs.md

 {% enddocs %}

 {% docs updated_at_ts %}
-This field provide us the UTC timestamp when this table/view was built
+This field provide us the UTC timestamp when this table/view was built.
 {% enddocs %}